 Artificial snow-making 400 Snow cannons 80 % of the slopes have snow-making capabilities

-Valley run available Valley runs with snow-making capabilities lead to Aschau, Kaltenbach and Hochfügen.
-A ski bus takes you back to the lift in Aschau.
+Valley run available Valley runs with snow-making capabilities lead to Kaltenbach, Hochfügen and Aschau.
+From Aschau, a ski bus takes you back to the lift in Kaltenbach.
 Kaltenbach and Hochfügen have direct lift connections.

 above tree line